xitu/gold-miner/article/2021/using-immer-with-react-a-simple-solutions-for-immutable-states.md

 # Using Immer with React: a simple Solutions for Immutable States

-## Using Immer with React: a Simple Solutions for Immutable States

-#### Why Immer works well for React State Immutability?

 ![](https://cdn-images-1.medium.com/max/5760/1*7V7cegDUA84z--4d6GflYg.jpeg)

 In React, using an Immutable state enables quick and cheap comparison of the state tree before and after a change.
 As a result, each component decides whether to re-rendered or not before performing any costly DOM operations.

 And I hope you already know that;

-> # JavaScript is mutable, and we have to implement Immutability ourselves.
+> JavaScript is mutable, and we have to implement Immutability ourselves.

 Popular state management libraries like Redux also follow the same philosophy.
 When we use reduces, it expects us not to mutate state to avoid any side effects in the application.
 However, manually implementing Immutability might not be the best option for large-scale projects where it could become error-prone.

----

-> # Luckily there are specialized JavaScript libraries like [Immer](https://immerjs.github.io/immer/docs/introduction), which enforces Immutability of the state tree by design.
+> Luckily there are specialized JavaScript libraries like [Immer](https://immerjs.github.io/immer/docs/introduction), which enforces Immutability of the state tree by design.

 ## What is Immer and How It Works